Rdk-L/Projects/README.md

   * The colab notebook is attached for the model used for detecting the anomaly
     * Unsupervised Machine Learning - K Means and
     * Unsupervised Deep Learning - AutoEncoder
+  * if want to see the notebook directly on github - please refer to the link - "https://github.com/Rdk-L/100DaysPytthon/blob/master/Anomaly_Detection_3phasemotor.ipynb"

 * Dockerized Code
   * DockerFile is attached in this repository